Linsen-Mao/OpsAgent/README.md

 4. **Final Answer:** If the **Supervisor** decides to finish, it consolidates all conversation data and generates a final answer.

-## Key Functionalities

-### Product Query Agent

-- **SQL Query Generation:** Uses a GPT-4 based approach to generate optimized SQL statements.
-- **Query Execution:** Runs the SQL query against the `product_parameters` table.
-- **Data Retrieval:** Returns JSON-formatted product details to the user.

-### E-Commerce Agent

-- **Context Retrieval:** Searches the **ChatbotVectorDatabase** for the most relevant documents.
-- **Prompt Construction:** Merges user queries with retrieved context to generate accurate responses.
-- **Scalable Integration:** Modular design allows for seamless integration into additional tools.

-## Extensibility

-OpsAgent's modular architecture ensures scalability and maintainability, allowing for the easy introduction of additional sub-agents with minimal impact on existing components.

 ## Future Enhancements

 - **Additional Sub-Agents:** Expand capabilities to support more specialized domains.